You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • Rights, copyright, takedown, and provenance management: receiving, reviewing, preserving, investigating, responding to, and documenting copyright complaints, image-rights complaints, artist-likeness complaints, trademark complaints, privacy complaints, publicity-rights complaints, takedown notices, counter-notices, licence claims, permission records, and image-source records;

-• Legal compliance: complying with laws, regulations, payment obligations, tax requirements, sanctions screening, law-enforcement requests, legal process, court orders, regulator requests, and platform-provider requirements; and
+• Legal compliance: complying with laws, regulations, payment obligations, tax requirements, sanctions screening, child-safety and online-safety obligations, law-enforcement requests, legal process, court orders, regulator requests, and platform-provider requirements; and

 • Business operations: audits, accounting, reporting, insurance, financing, corporate transactions, vendor management, risk management, legal review, and general administration.